EthanHuang0404/Employing-Machine-Learning-Techniques-for-the-Prediction-of-Stroke/README.md

 ![image](https://github.com/EthanHuang0404/stroke-prediction/assets/52795694/3ef30492-002e-46f1-9aee-765053f652fd)

 ### Data Preprocessing
-In this study, we process the physician's notes, which are written in English, by first standardizing the various forms of a single word back to their base form, or lemma.
-This is followed by removing non-letter characters such as numbers or punctuation marks, replacing them with spaces.
-Moreover, text data often includes frequently occurring but potentially insignificant words known as stop words, like articles, prepositions, and conjunctions.
-These words, while helping in sentence construction, do not contribute significantly to the content's essence.
-We employ a list of 421 stop words from Fox's research to filter out these extraneous words.

-Regarding the triage nurse's notes, which are primarily in Chinese, the preprocessing step starts with converting interspersed English text and punctuation from full-width to half-width characters to facilitate accurate text segmentation.
-Sentence segmentation is conducted based on standard punctuation marks.
-The critical step of Chinese word segmentation and part-of-speech tagging is carried out using the CkipTagger tool from CKIP Lab.
-This step is vital for understanding the context and relevance of the words in the notes.
-Like in the English notes, stop words are removed, and significant words are retained based on their parts of speech, ensuring that the data retains its contextual integrity and relevance.
+**Processing of Physician's Notes (English):**
+* Standardization: Convert various forms of words back to their base form or lemma.
+* Removal of Non-letter Characters: Eliminate numbers and punctuation, replacing them with spaces.
+* Stop Words Removal: Use a list of 421 stop words from Fox's research to filter out common but insignificant words like articles, prepositions, and conjunctions.

+**Processing of Triage Nurse's Notes (Chinese):**
+* Conversion of Characters: Change interspersed English text and punctuation from full-width to half-width characters for accurate text segmentation.
+* Sentence Segmentation: Segment text based on standard punctuation marks such as commas, periods, and semicolons.
+* Word Segmentation and POS Tagging: Utilize the CkipTagger tool from CKIP Lab for Chinese word segmentation and part-of-speech tagging.
+* Stop Words Removal and Retention of Significant Words: Similar to English notes, remove stop words and retain important words based on their parts of speech for contextually relevant data.